Introduction

 Severe Form:

-- Pronounced swelling of infraorbital sinuses
+- Pronounced swelling of the infraorbital sinuses

-- Edema extending to surrounding tissues
+- Edema extending to the surrounding tissues

 - Difficulty in breathing due to airway obstruction